SageSELab/ReDraw-Tool/ReDraw-Better/Readme.md

 <img src="https://sagelab.io/images/sage-logo.png" style="height:15px;width:15px;" /> SAGE Research Lab

+Our project is focused on automating the process of creating a prototype of a graphical user interface (GUI) for Android mobile applications.
+Typically, developers manually transform a GUI mock-up into code, which can be a time-consuming and error-prone process.
+Our approach, which we have implemented in a system called REDRAW-Better, uses automated dynamic analysis, deep convolutional neural networks, and computer vision to accurately classify the components of the GUI mock-up.

-> It is common practice for developers to transform a mock-up of a graphical user interface (GUI) into code.
-Our approach automates this process by enabling accurate prototyping of GUIs.
-Automated dynamic analysis, deep convolutional neural networks and computer vision are used to classify components.
-A data-driven, K-nearest-neighbors algorithm generates a suitable hierarchical structure from which a prototype application can be automatically assembled.
-We have implemented this approach for Android in a system called REDRAW-Better.
-This paper is an extension of the paper, Machine Learning-Based Prototyping of Graphical User Interfaces for Mobile Apps.
+Once the components have been classified, a data-driven, K-nearest-neighbors algorithm is used to generate a suitable hierarchical structure from which a prototype application can be automatically assembled.
+This hierarchical structure allows for the automatic assembly of the GUI prototype, saving time and effort for developers.

+Our approach is based on the paper "Machine Learning-Based Prototyping of Graphical User Interfaces for Mobile Apps," and extends the work presented in that paper.
+With our automated approach, we aim to provide developers with an efficient and accurate way to prototype GUIs, allowing them to focus on other aspects of application development.

 ## Approach Overview